vd Brink Home Automations

 Case

-The only requirement is that there could be enough air reach the sensor to measure the values in the air.\
+The only requirement is that enough air can reach the sensor so it can measure the values in the room.\

-It can also be a plastic box from a local shop and drill some holes in it.
+A plastic box from a local shop works well too, as long as you drill some holes in it.

-Also, a decorative small statuette can be used as long as it is porous or with holes.
+Even a small decorative statuette can work, provided it is porous or has enough openings.

-On AliExpress they also sell Plastic DIY Cases (AliExpress)
+On AliExpress, they also sell Plastic DIY Cases (AliExpress) (Amazon US)

 DIY cases